cypress-io/cypress-documentation/content/api/commands/origin.md

   callback function.
 - If the callback contains no Cypress commands, `cy.origin()` yields the return value of the function.
+- In either of the two cases above, if the value is not serializable, `cy.origin()` yields null.

 ## Examples